pablobd/ContinuousControl-D4PG/README.md

 ## Requirements
 First of all, you need python 3 and conda.
 We suggest to use the [Anaconda distribution](https://www.anaconda.com/download/#linux), although other options are available.
-Follow the instructions at the github [repository dlrn](https://github.com/udacity/deep-reinforcement-learning) to create an environment for the project, install dependencies and create a kernel.
+Follow the instructions at the github [repository dlrn](https://github.com/udacity/deep-reinforcement-learning) to create an environment for the project, install dependencies (pytorch, matplotlib, numpy, and collections) and create a kernel.
 You will not need to install Unity, because Udacity provides two separate versions of the Unity environment:

 * It contains 20 identical agents, each with its own copy of the environment.